Agreement of purchase & sale and offer process

 Acceptance of Offer

-- Price: Depends on the market and the buyers, but generally, the purchase price offered is different from the asking price.
+- Price: The offered price depends on the market, buyers and the asking price.
+Usually the offered is different from the asking price.

-- Deposit: The deposit shows the buyer's good faith and will be applied against the purchase price of your Mississauga Toronto area home when your sale closes.
-As your buyer agent, Amit will advise you on the suitability of the amount of the deposit being offered.
+- Deposit: The deposit shows the buyer's good faith and will be applied against the purchase price of your home when your sale closes.

-- Conditions: The offer to purchase is made conditional to various clauses in order to protect the buyers and the sellers.
-These conditions can be unique to every situation.
-In general, they can be subject to- "home inspection", "buyers obtaining financing", or "sale of seller's property", "lawyer's approval", "condominium status approval", " survey", "home handed over clutter free", "revisit" and many more.
+- Conditions: The offer to purchase is made conditional to various clauses to protect buyers and sellers.
+These conditions can be unique to different situations.
+In general, they can fall under "home inspection", "buyers obtaining financing", or "sale of seller's property", "lawyer's approval", "condominium status approval", " survey", "home handed over clutter free", "revisit" and others.

 - Inclusions and Exclusions: These might include appliances and certain fixtures or decorative items, such as window coverings or mirrors.

-- Closing or Possession date: Generally, the day the title of the property is transferred to the buyer and funds are received by the seller.
-Once you have signed the agreement of purchase and sale, you should follow these closing steps for a hassle free closing.
+- Closing or Possession date: Generally, the day the title of the property is transfered to the buyer and funds are received by the seller.
+Once you have signed the agreement of purchase and sale, you should follow these steps for a hassle free closing.